Ms A and I had a lovely DINK Christmas and Christmas Eve.

 As a person who has walked the length the Pacific Crest Trail (PCT), I obviously have some thoughts on the movie that are different from the general public.
 On the other hand, any movie should be viewed on its merits as a movie itself.

-As mentioned, my someone accompanied me to this movie as well. someone, a lover of the outdoors, had her own experiences she brought to the movie, too.
+As mentioned, Ms A. accompanied me to this movie as well.
+She is a lover of the outdoors and had her own experiences she brought to the movie, too.

 So, with these thoughts in mind, this review can be divided into three different parts: